LCIF and Model Club Frequently Asked Questions

 Lions Clubs International Foundation is the primary funding source for Lions’ projects worldwide.
 Through the more than US$1 billion in grants it has provided since 1968, LCIF has enabled Lions and clubs to exponentially expand their service and carry out more life-altering missions globally.

-Recent research reveals fewer than 10% of Lions supplement their club dues and financial gifts to their clubs with direct donations to LCIF.
+Recent research reveals fewer than 10% of Lions make direct donations to LCIF.
 Did you know that in many parts of the world, LCIF provides more in grants than it receives in donations from Lions and clubs there?

 What is Campaign 100, and why should my club and I participate in it?

 Campaign 100: LCIF Empowering Service is a comprehensive capital campaign raising money to expand Lions’ ability to help those in need today and for the next 100 years.
 While the campaign’s financial goal is US$300 million, the ultimate goal is Lions’ ability to serve hundreds of millions of people by:

 - Increasing our impact in vision, youth, disaster relief, and humanitarian efforts.

 - Expanding efforts in childhood cancer, hunger, and the environment.

 A Campaign 100 Model Club is a leader that: